popasmuerf/code.notes/databases/books/data.intensive.applications/chp.5.replication/leaders.and.followers.md

  In this chapter we will assume that our dataset is so small that each machine can hold a copy of the entire dta

+##Leaders and Followers
+Each node that stores a copy ofthe database is called a replica

 ##Replication Versus Partitioning
 There are two common ways data is distributed across multiple nodes: